ClementBM/clementbm.github.io/_drafts/2022-01-23-nltk-corpus-json.md

 You can create your own corpus view in one of two ways:

-1. Call the StreamBackedCorpusView constructor, and provide your block reader function via the block_reader argument.
+1. Call the `StreamBackedCorpusView` constructor, and provide your block reader function via the block_reader argument.
-2. Subclass StreamBackedCorpusView, and override the read_block() method.
+2. Subclass `StreamBackedCorpusView`, and override the `read_block()` method.

-The first option is usually easier, but the second option can allow you to write a single read_block method whose behavior can be customized by different parameters to the subclass’s constructor.
-For an example of this design pattern, see the TaggedCorpusView class, which is used by TaggedCorpusView.
+The first option is usually easier, but the second option can allow you to write a single `read_block` method whose behavior can be customized by different parameters to the subclass’s constructor.
+For an example of this design pattern, see the `TaggedCorpusView` class, which is used by `TaggedCorpusView`.

 Corpus views have also the following properties: Concatenation, Slicing, Multiple Iterators